QuantEcon/lecture-python-intro/lectures/french_rev.md

-We'll start by using matplotlib to construct two graphs that will provide important historical context.
+We'll start by using matplotlib to construct several  graphs that will provide important historical context.

+These graphs are versions of ones that appear in {cite}`sargent_velde1995`.

+These graphs show that during the 18th century

+ * government expenditures in France and Great Britain both surged during four big wars, and by comparable amounts
+ * In Britain, tax revenues were approximately equal to government expenditures during peace times, but were substantially less than government expenditures during wars
+ * In France, even in peace time, tax revenues were substantially less than government expenditures